Opening a Case

 Q: A child support order exists and an account is open, so where is my money?

 A: We will mail you a payment within two days from the day we receive the payment.
 To collect a child support obligation, we need to know where the non-custodial parent is working.
-We will then serve a Wage Assignment so that the obligation is automatically deducted from his or her wages.
+We will then serve a Wage Assignment so that the obligation is automatically deducted from their wages.
 If you know where the non-custodial parent is working, please inform us via mail or phone, and we will serve a Wage Assignment.

 Q: How do I get my child support modified?